idank/holykeebs-docs/firmware/index.md

 ### Keyball

 Keyball's firmware is maintained in a dedicated repository by the designer of the keyboard and is written for Pro Micro controllers.
-A port of the firmware for RP2040 controllers exists in https://github.com/idank/qmk_firmware `dev-rp2040` branch under `keyboards/keyball/...`.
+A port of the firmware for RP2040 controllers exists [here](https://github.com/idank/qmk_firmware/tree/dev-rp2040/keyboards/keyball).

 ::: danger
 Avoid connecting / disconnecting the TRRS cable when the keyboard is powered.
 This can short the GPIO pins of the controllers.